Association for the Accreditation

 Government agencies: An agency within a department that has its own director, commissioner, or administrator is an accreditable organization.
 The agency applies for accreditation as a whole unit regardless of the number of IRBs/ECs or separate units within the agency.
 In rare exceptions, smaller units within an agency may be accepted as an accreditable organization if the agency can demonstrate that each smaller unit has its own organizationally separate HRPP.

-Independent Review Boards or independent IRBs/ECs: An independent IRB/EC is not part of an organization that conducts research and is not owned or operated by the research organization for which it provides review services.
-These organizations are sometimes referred to as commercial IRBs/ECs.
+Independent Review Boards (IRBs) or Independent Ethics Committees (ECs): An IRB/EC, either non-profit or for-profit, that does not conduct research and generally is not owned or operated by the research organization for which it provides review services is an accreditable organization.
+These organizations are sometimes referred to as commercial IRBs/ECs, but also may be nonprofit organizations.
 IRBs/ECs embedded within the organization that may conduct research (such as academic organizations, hospitals, or health systems) are not considered independent IRBs or ECs.
 The independent IRB/EC applies for accreditation as a whole unit.
 Independent IRBs/ECs that apply for accreditation must be able to meet the Accreditation Standards in all three domains, as applicable.